Skip to main content

 Usage

 This table is ideal for high-frequency analysis and examining short-term price movements.
 It’s particularly useful for studying price impacts of specific events or transactions with high temporal precision.
-Note: While the table provides minute-level granularity, the underlying data sources are aligned to 5-minute intervals for consistency and improved data quality.
+Important Notes:

 Latency and Update Frequency